Hey there every peoples!

 Well that led nowhere.
 Now in 2013 I went to my very first meeting of the Society of Vertebrate Paleontology.
 Paleontologist Pete Larson made waves at that meeting with a poster about a specimen that could turn the debate.
 The specimen is a nearly complete tyrannosaur from the Hell Creek formation.
 Together with a nearly complete ceratopsian found right beside it, they came to be known as the “Montana Dueling Dinosaurs”; the tyrannosaur was nicknamed “Bloody Mary”.
 With pictures on his tablet and a cast of Bloody Mary’s arm, Larson made his case to any who would listen that this was in fact Nanotyrannus.

 At SVP in Dallas in 2015, one Thomas Carr gave a talk on how an analysis of Jane proved Nanotyrannus is sunk.
-However, the study itself is yet to be published (that I know of ), and unless the transcript of that talk is made available we can’t discuss its merits much.
-Now i met someone at SVP in 2016 and the subject of Nanotyrannus came up (can’t remember his name).
-He thought Nanotyrannus is valid.
-He said there are enough autopomorphies (traits used to distinguish a species) in the Cleveland skull to uphold it.
-He also thinks Jane is Nanotyrannus.
+He came off as rather arrogant, as if HIS research was going to settle the debate once and for all.
+However, the study itself is yet to be published (that I know of), and unless the transcript of that talk is made available we can’t discuss its merits much.

 Aside from the aforementioned specimens, the only other remains attributed to Nanotyrannus are shed teeth found in micro sites and associated with the remains of herbivores.
 One site produced thirty Nano teeth, which some have argued means they were pack hunters (since that’s more than any one individual can have at a time).
 Of course, this only shows multiple individuals visited the carcass; when each one did we don’t know.
 Dinosaur teeth can’t tell much about the animals themselves.
 So it would appear that Nanotyrannus is stuck being bickered over until the end of time.

 That is, if only certain specimens ever made it to science.
 Remember Bloody Mary from earlier?
 Well she and the ceratopsian she was found with were excavated and prepared by a commercial outfit.
 The problem with commercial outfits, as I have detailed many, many times before, is that there is no guarantee the specimen will end up in a museum (so it goes when money is the primary concern).
 In 2014, the Montana Dueling Dinosaurs were put up for auction (with a reserve price of $9 million).
-The reserve price was not met and last I heard the specimens were wrapped up in a legal dispute.
-I had also heard through the rumor mill that a museum had asked them if they would be interested in selling them the Dueling Dinosaurs for $3 million.
-It obviously didn’t happen as any museum getting specimens like that would be all over the media.
+The reserve price was not met (one article said they were offered $5 million) and last I heard the specimens were wrapped up in a legal dispute.
 So who knows what will happen to them.
 Hopefully they will go to a museum where they belong.
 But fortunately (or unfortunately) Bloody Mary isn’t the only specimen that could help clear things up.

 According to this recent article, the natural history museum at the University of Kansas temporarily displayed what they are calling a juvenile T. rex.
 Paleontologists are quoted as saying it will help settle the Nanotyrannus debate.
 According to the article, the animal is believed to have been 15 feet long when alive.
 The skull measures 21 inches.
 So the specimen is ¾ the length of Jane with a comparably sized skull.
 Now here is the kicker: according to the article, they think this guy was only 4 years old.
 Jane, who is not much bigger than this specimen, is established to be 11 years old.
 So if Jane and this specimen are both T. rex, they had one awkward growth curve.
 They rush up to 15 feet by age 4, but then take 7 years to add only 5 feet of length.
 This would mean either our whole idea of T. rex ontogeny needs to be rewritten, or one of these animals isn’t T. rex.
 Now, I don’t know how the age was determined for the Kansans University specimen (the lone article didn’t say).
 That detail could change if scientists can study it as the article says.
 And that is if.
 According to the rumor mill, the specimen is privately owned and was simply on loan to the museum for display.
 Even if it can be studied, the results will likely not be accepted because others may not be able to access it.*